SamSswi/PP4-dorsia-restaurant/README.md

 ## Menu
 The menu page displays separately the sections of the menu.
 Each item has a name and a description.
 The menu items can be added, edited or deleted by the admin in the backend.
 ![Screenshot of the menu page](https://myoctocat.com/assets/images/base-octocat.svg)

+## Make a Reservation
+This page can be accessed only by the logged-in users.
+The visitors who are not registered yet, are redirected to the Sign Up page.
+The page conatins a form the user can fill.
+The fields are not pre-populated.